novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 Kim Ah-young, who was watching closely, found it amusing.

-He showed his observational skills to see which language the other person doesn't understand, and repond in that.
+He showed his observational skills to see which language the other person doesn't understand, and respond in that.

 On the other hand, Lee Hyun-woo could understand all their languages, so, it was a pice of cake.

-'Wow, he's really amazing.'

-However, when they went outside after the meeting, Kim Ah-young looked apologetic.
+Even though she initially looked amused, once they went outside after the meeting, Kim Ah-young turned apologetic.

 "Wasn't it uncomfortable?"